Feeling anxious about returning to ‘Normal’ after Covid-19 lockdown?

 6. Stay in the moment –protect your mental health

 Maintaining a positive mindset is important.
 Deep breathing and meditation are a wonderful mindfulness practice you could implement into your daily routine.
 The pandemic has drawn many people’s attention to numerous factors beyond their control.
-So, when you focus on your health, mindset, fitness, family, work, plans, remember to remain focused on what is WITHIN your control.
-Set up routines that work for you, and limit the news and social media you read if you find them overwhelming or sending you down the rabbit warren.
+So when you focus on your: health, mindset, fitness, family, work, plans – remember to remain focused on what is WITHIN your control.
+Set up routines that work for you, and limit the news and social media you read if you find them overwhelming or sending you down the rabbit hole.

 7. Seek help early